Manage backups of your public records

 - how long backups are kept

-Why backups are not a recordkeeping system
+Backups are not a recordkeeping system

 Backups are not recordkeeping systems and should only be used for business continuity and disaster preparedness purposes.
 This is because they:

-- save all your data as one collection of information or as an entire system—this makes it difficult to find information and manage retention periods
+- save all your data as one collection of information or as an entire system — this makes it difficult to find information and manage retention periods

 - use proprietary storage software meaning you need to pay to maintain access to your backups

-- increase the risks to your records and information the longer you keep them, particularly if vendors change or go out of business
+- increase the risks to your public records and information the longer you keep them, particularly if vendors change or go out of business

 - are at risk of technological obsolescence if they rely on specific software or hardware.